Fuata/doc-api-automation/README.md

 ### GSON
 GSON is a Java library, created by Google, to allow for easy serialisation from and deserialisation to JSON.
 This allows my framework to take responses returned through REST Assured and convert them to a data object for easy comparison in assertions, reducing the need to use the JSON fields directly in assertions.
 I could have done this with REST Assured directly, but evaluating assertions in this way allows for a greater degree of abstraction.

+## Other Tools Considered
+### Lombok
+Lombok allows for the creation of getter and setter methods without the need to explicitly declare them in source code, along with other features.
+As I decided to use data access objects (DAOs) in my framework, this library comes in very handy when the DAOs become exceptionally large, and every field requires its own getter method.

+### Allure
+I did try to implememnt this as my reporting tool, as Allure allows for very expressive reporting.
+However, I was unable to get the tool working, as one of the dependencies was not picked up correctly, and adding it manually stopped the surefire logging system from binding properly (log4j).

+### Simple Logging Facade for Java (SLF4J)
+SLF4J allows for easy management of logging within projects, as it allows you to add any compatible logging framework to the project.
+Adding expressive logging to the framework, along with establishing a consistent and robust logging process as the automation solution expands, would allow for easier debugging of issues and the ability to track the test run throughout its run.